Generic Name: aminolevulinic acid (Topical route)

 If you are using the aminolevulinic acidgel:

-- This medicine is applied on your lesions and may be applied to the skin around the lesions.
-Do not get any of the gel in your eyes, nose, mouth, or ears.
+- This medicine is applied on your lesions or to the skin around the lesions.
+Do not get any of the gel into your eyes, nose, mouth, or ears.
 Rinse it off right away if it does get on these areas.